learningOrchestra/learningOrchestra-docs/docs/microservices.md

 ### t-SNE microservice

-The t-SNE microservice transforms the data of a given source using the [T-distributed Stochastic Neighbor Embedding]((https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding)) algorithm, generates the t-SNE graphical representations and manages the generated images.
+The t-SNE microservice transforms the data of a given source using the [T-distributed Stochastic Neighbor Embedding]((https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding)) algorithm, generates the t-SNE graphical representations, and manages the generated images.

 t-SNE is a machine learning algorithm for visualization of high-dimensional data.
 It relies on a non-linear dimensionality reduction technique to project high-dimensional data into a low-dimensional space (two or three dimensions).
 It models each high-dimensional object by a point in a low-dimensional space in such a way that similar objects are represented by nearby points with high probability, and conversely dissimilar objects are represented by distant points with high probability.